rajsandhu1886/Technical-Vulnerabilty-Risk-Calculator/readme.md

 Disclaimer: This calculator is inspired by OWASP's Risk Rating Methodology which does not include "Threat Agent Factors" and "Business Impact Factors" as organizations require an enhanced Threat Intelligence capability and a mature Configuration Management Database (CMDB) to use the publicly available OWASP Risk Rating Calculator.

-Link to the website --> https://technical-vulnerability-risk-calculator.netlify.app/
+Link to the website hosting the calculator --> https://technical-vulnerability-risk-calculator.netlify.app/